-Immunizations which may be appropriate based on age and health history but which are medically contraindicated at the time of the screening may be rescheduled at an appropriate time. §
+Immunizations which may be appropriate based on age and health history but which are medically contraindicated at the time of the screening may be rescheduled at an appropriate time.
+The ACIP schedule is included in §5123.2.C.

 B. Vision Services.--At a minimum, include diagnosis and treatment for defects in vision, including eyeglasses.